pymedphys/pymedphys/docs/developer/file-structure.rst

 :``setup.py``: A Python script that facilitates easy installation of the
                PyMedPhys library as a package for users and contributors alike.

+:``layers.yml``: A configuration file for PyMedPhys' file dependency heirarchy.
+                 *layers.yml* assigns modules to 'levels' that determine which module can import from which other modules.
+More on this in :ref:`source-code`.

 You'll quickly note from a cursory look through PyMedPhys that there are actually many more top-level files.
 Most of these help configure specific